 Even though we loved our trip there, we were expecting a bit more from Sri Lanka.
 After seeing so many wonderful documentaries, and Pete Kuruvita’s cooking show we thought Sri Lanka was gonna be more « heavenlly».
 That doesn’t mean Sri Lanka isn’t beautiful, but I guess it’s all about expectations.

 We fly to Myanmar after 3 days in Bangkok.
-Other country we were looking forward to visit since we left France.
+Another country we were looking forward to visiting since we left France.
 Based on all the travelers we met, it’s an amazing country.
 We will tell you if that’s the case.
-As Internet is less present there and connections not that good, we might not be able to update the blog as often.
+As the Internet is less present there and connections not that good, we might not be able to update the blog as often.

 A bientôt !

 Here are a few sentences that could be useful if you go to Sri Lanka (the pronunciation can be slightly different depending on where you are)

 Owu / Néhé > Yes / No